parkchamchi/parkchamchi.github.io/_posts/2023-09-20-glossysnake-a-justification.md

 In the age of the FadAI and unfortunately much more to come the importance to hold onto the classical corpora is only increasing.
 With the acquisition of *the Languages* (French, German, Latin and Greek) we can develop immunity against the *mass*- and machine-generated slops.

-* Only through the good written souls one can find his soul's meaning.
+* Only through good written souls one can find his soul's meaning.

 *Chanjin Park a.k.a.
 "Chamchi"*